The Educational and Developmental Benefits of Being in RPF:

 In RPF chat, soldiers learn a lot of information about the world around them, political, recreational, educational, cultural, etc. They openly discuss various topics and share their views based on the information obtained.
 They discuss current issues from around the world as well as historical ones and analyze them for discussion.
 Contributing to a healthy debate and discussion is important to everyone’s growth as a person in society and a valuable life skill to have, and through the RPF chat, they learn from others how to engage in debate and discussions.

 Proper grammar is a big benefit of the RPF Chat and Site.
-We know so many RPF individuals that joined RPF barely knowing how to spell or type and are now great at spelling, vocabulary, sentence structure, punctuation, and are also speedy in their typing skills.
-It’s a fantastic way to practice spelling and punctuation while having fun!
+Many people who’ve joined us began with very flawed grammatical/spelling errors, and as time passed, exponentially improved.
+Communication via our chat is a fantastic way to practice spelling and punctuation while having fun!
 With regards to typing skills, one of RPF’s best leaders Elmikey types unbelievably fast compared to his classmates in real life.
 His classmates type 10-30 words per minute, but Elmikey has been timed to 138 words per minute–even faster than his own teacher!
-Many RPF soldiers’ typing and computer skills are more advanced than most of their classmates not in CP Armies.
-So typing skills are also developed and constantly practiced while participating in RPF.
+Many RPF soldiers’ typing and computer skills are more advanced than most of their classmates.
+So, typing skills are also developed and constantly practiced while participating in RPF.

 Reading is extremely important to our soldier’s Language Arts skills too and while participating in our chat, they are constantly reading very quickly to stay in the conversation and learn things they might not know or be in a discussion.
 Reading the RPF site is also great practice and exposure to proper grammar, sentence structure, vocabulary, essay writing structure, reporting, and others.
 That’s all while having fun!